initpy/go-book/functions.rst

     | The square root of 10.000000 is 3.162278

-Here we import the package "math" in order to use the Sqrt (Square root) function it provides, and we write our own function ``MySqrt`` that will return two values: the first one is boolean (indicates whether a square root is possible) and the second one is the actual sqaure root of the input parameter ``f``.
+Here we *import* the package "math" in order to use the *Sqrt* (Square root) function it provides.
+We then write our own function ``MySqrt`` which returns two values: the first is boolean (indicates whether a square root is possible) and the second is the actual sqaure root of the input parameter ``f``.

 Notice how we use the parameters ``ok`` and ``s`` as actual variables in the function's body.

-Since result variables are initialized to "zero" (0, 0.00, false...) according to its type, we can rewrite the previous example as follow:
+Since result variables are initialized to "zero" (0, 0.00, false...) according to its type, we can rewrite the previous example as follows:

 .. code-block:: go
     :linenos: